skipperkongen/codechallenge-serotina-kudos/exercise_3.md

 # Exercise 3: odd-even sorting

-Implement a function that sorts a list of numbers, so odd numbers are moved to the left and even numbers to the right:
+Implement a function that sorts a list of numbers, so odd numbers are moved to the left and even numbers to the right.

 ```python
 test_numbers = [int(x%7*5/2) for x in range(20)]